dart-lang/site-www/src/tools/pub/custom-package-repositories.md

 if the execution environment is shared between CI jobs.

 {{site.alert.note}}
-  When the `pub` tool does not have a token for a given repository URL it will attempt to make requests without authentication.
+  When the `dart pub` tool does not have a token for a given repository URL, it will attempt to make requests without authentication.
 {{site.alert.end}}

-## Getting dependencies from a custom package repository
+## Retrieving dependencies from a custom package repository

 To fetch a package from custom package repository, you must specify the _hosted-url_ for the package in `pubspec.yaml`,